k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

 ## Spaces List

 The Spaces page presents the **list of Spaces**, arranged by their creation date and time (newer to older).
-It is through this page that you can also create a new Space, see Spaces' status and info, as well as take actions relating to each Space.
+It is through this page that you can also create a new Space, see the Spaces' information and status, as well as take actions relating to each Space.

 Upon entering the **k2cloud Orchestrator**, you can see that *Show My Spaces* is selected by default in the top bar of the Spaces page; this brings about a display of only the Spaces that you have created.
 However, it is also possible to select *Show All Spaces*  for viewing all the Spaces created by other users.